PSA logo crest

 Estate Manager

-An Estate Manager typically oversees one large estate or several properties across the country.
+An Estate Manager typically oversees one large home (over 5,000 sq ft) or several properties that may be across town or around the globe.
 They control the day-to-day operation and plans, supervise staff members, direct property maintenance, renovations, projects, procurement, and events.
 The Estate Manager may also oversee additional features, such as stables, vineyards, yachts, or aircraft.

 Household Manager

-Household Managers oversee the operation of small to mid-sized single-family homes.
+Household Managers oversee the interior operation of one small to mid-sized single-family home (up to 5,000 sq ft).
 They schedule appointments, handle administrative tasks, and handle all household tasks.
 They may also direct a small staff (housekeeper, gardener), plan and organize events, run errands, make travel arrangements, and supervise home maintenance projects.
 Household Managers are skilled at keeping a household running smoothly, anticipating their employer’s needs, and proactively managing issues.

 Personal Assistant